oracle/coherence-operator/docs/samples/coherence-deployments/extend/default/README.md

-# Access Coherence via default proxy port
+# Access Coherence via the Default Proxy Port

 This sample shows how to access the Coherence cluster via the default proxy service exposed on port 20000.